modernice/goes/README.md

 - Backend-agnostic application code that works with in-memory, MongoDB, PostgreSQL, and NATS backends
 - Streaming-first query and subscription APIs that return channels, keeping large workloads incremental and low-memory
 - Production-oriented features like optimistic concurrency, snapshots, and continuous projections
+- Durable, event-driven workflows (sagas) that coordinate long-running processes with timeouts and compensation
 - A practical path from local development to distributed systems without changing your core domain model

 ## Install